gopinathsjsu/team-project-incognito/Documentation/Ravindar_Journal.md

 ### 1. What tasks did I work on?

-Find details and information about Backend tech Stack suitable for the project and Finalized the table structure for the Database.
+Find details and information about Backend tech Stack suitable for the project and finalized the design & architecture for backend and middleware and table structure for the Database.

 ### 2. What am I planning to work on next?